Since the dawn of the CrossFit Games in 2008, it has become an age old question:

 What are your goals?

 If your goals with CrossFit are simply to stay fit, enjoy your gym’s community, and get regular exercise, perhaps you don’t need additional strength training.
-But if your goal is to be more muscular, PR on your big lifts like the squat and press, or clean.
+But if your goal is to be more muscular, PR on your big lifts like the squat and press, or clean, then you need to adopt a strength program.

 How strong are you now?